GE Jun, Chairman And CEO Of TOJOY, Delivers An Inspiring Speech: Leaping Ahead Again

-(MENAFN- Media OutReach Newswire) SHENZHEN, CHINA - Media OutReach Newswire - 24 April 2024 - On April 19th, Ge Jun, CEO of TOJOY Smart Enterprise Services, delivered a powerful annual speech in Shenzhen, emphasizing the critical theme of "Leap Ahead Again" for Chinese entrepreneurs, and their second-generation enterprise successors.
+data-text="GE Jun, Chairman and CEO of TOJOY, Delivers an Inspiring Speech: "Leaping Ahead Again"" data-link=" Jun, Chairman and CEO of TOJOY, Delivers an Inspiring Speech: "Leaping Ahead Again"" class="whatsapp">Shar SHENZHEN, CHINA - Media OutReach Newswire - 24 April 2024 - On April 19th, Ge Jun, CEO of TOJOY Smart Enterprise Services, delivered a powerful annual speech in Shenzhen, emphasizing the critical theme of 'Leap Ahead Again' for Chinese entrepreneurs, and their second-generation enterprise successors.
 A former Global Vice President of Intel, Apple and NVIDIA, Ge Jun's inspiring speech was attended by a multitude of both domestic and foreign entrepreneurs, industry experts, senior executives, policy makers, and industry media representatives.

 Ge Jun shared his early career experiences in Shenzhen, which laid the foundation for his success in serving international technology giants.
 He played a leading role in setting up Intel's China subsidiary and R&D center in Shenzhen and Apple's innovation center.
 After joining TOJOY in 2019, Ge Jun promoted and led the establishment of the TOJOY's Smart Enterprise Services headquarters in Shenzhen.